 A pair of crutches and/or other prosthetic device for the passenger's use provided that the passenger is dependent upon them;

-All other articles - including overnight bags, briefcases, personal computers, ladies' vanity cases, large size cameras, small musical instruments such as violins etc. taken into the cabin as hand baggage are subject to the following conditions:
+- All other articles - including overnight bags, briefcases, personal computers, ladies' vanity cases, large size cameras, small musical instruments such as violins etc. taken into the cabin as carry-on baggage are subject to the following conditions:

 one briefcase and one small bag, each not exceeding: depth 23cm (9in), height 34cm (13in), length 48cm; (19in)